lowdefy/lowdefy/packages/docs/tutorial/tutorial-setup-content-1.md

-In this tutorial we will be creating a app that lets user book a meeting room.
+In this tutorial we will be creating a simple ticketing app, that allow users to file new tickets, and see a list of outstanding tickets.
 We will be hosting this app with [Netlify](https://www.netlify.com).

 ### Requirements

 You will need to have the following:

 - A Github account.
 You can create one [here](https://github.com/join).
 - A Netlify account.
 You can create one [here](https://app.netlify.com/signup).
 It is easiest if you sign up with your Github account.